Elvandro/Quotes/README.md

 ## Setup/Installation
  * For the application to run, you must have `node` and `Angular` installed on your local machine.
  * When all requirements are met one can clone the application from (https://github.com/Elvandro/Quotes.git) to your local machine.
 After cloning you can run the `ng serve --open` command which initiates an open server that allows you to view the application.
-If you wish to view how the application works you can view it at(https://elvandro.github.io/Quotes/).
+If you first wish to view how the application works you can view it at(https://elvandro.github.io/Quotes/).

 ## Known Bugs
-* The application currently does not have bugs.
+* The application currently does not have any bugs.
 If you come across any feel free to reach out to me through the email provided below.

 ## Specifications
 The following are the specifications for the application: